 Finally, we also have to acknowledge that short covering has helped propel the market higher over the last few days even though the fundamentals (economic growth, earnings expectations) have not changed much in the last few days.
 That short covering has led the NYSE McClellan Oscillator (an indicator or market breadth based on the number of advancing and declining issues on the NYSE) to rebound sharply over the last few days, past levels from which we’ve seen pullbacks in the market.

-So this short selling activity is yet another reason to remain cautious near-term in my view, which means we are maintaining our “Hold” rating on ProShares Short S&P 500 ETF (Unfortunately, we could not get stock quote SH this time.) shares.
+So this short selling activity is yet another reason to remain cautious near-term in my view, which means we are maintaining our “Hold” rating on ProShares Short S&P 500 ETF ([stock_quote symbol=”SH”]) shares.

 Trimming back our PM, T and PYPL positions, and checking some stop losses

-Rather than dawdle, we recommend using the recent strength in the market to trim back positions in Philip Morris International (Unfortunately, we could not get stock quote PM this time.), AT&T (Unfortunately, we could not get stock quote T this time.) and PayPal (Unfortunately, we could not get stock quote PYPL this time.) by selling half of each.
+Rather than dawdle, we recommend using the recent strength in the market to trim back positions in Philip Morris International ([stock_quote symbol=”PM”]), AT&T ([stock_quote symbol=”T”]) and PayPal ([stock_quote symbol=”PYPL”]) by selling half of each.
 This move will lock in double-digit gains, while leaving some skin in the game should the market climb higher in the near-term.
 We are also recommending at this time that investors set a stop loss for PM shares at $87 and raising the stop loss on PYPL shares to $33 from $31.

 Over the last few weeks a number of thematically well positioned companies have had their share prices retreat to more attractive levels.
-Examples include Netflix (Unfortunately, we could not get stock quote NFLX this time.), Amazon (Unfortunately, we could not get stock quote AMZN this time.), and Skyworks Solutions (Unfortunately, we could not get stock quote SWKS this time.) to name a few.
+Examples include Netflix ([stock_quote symbol=”NFLX”]), Amazon ([stock_quote symbol=”AMZN”]), and Skyworks Solutions ([stock_quote symbol=”SWKS”]) to name a few.
 Should another pullback in the market come to pass as I expect, we’ll be watching these and other thematic contenders closely.

 What’s playing at the box office?